cariveroco/Work_Project-Wastewater_Effluent/README.md

 When data are plotted yearly in 2015 & 2016 and quarterly in 2017, almost all of the box plots now have whiskers below Class SB limits.
 The medians are also progressing downwards from 1Q to 3Q 2017.
 However, there are blatant outliers for TSS and COD that are skewing plots.
 Adjusting the plot y-axis limit will allow for better plot aesthetics.

+As earlier mentioned, these plots are to be used with caution since the x-axis scale was skewed by presenting the data in this way.

 6. **Box Plots per Period with Bound axis (FINAL)**